alanepontesw/big-data-design-systems/README.md

         * A role does not have any credentials (password or access keys) associated with it
         * You need to associate policies for your roles.
         * Roles can be applied for Users.
         * > You can also have **a role tied to the ARN of a user from a different organization**.
 This allows the external user to assume that role as a part of your organization. **This is typically used when you have a third party service that is acting on your AWS Organization**.
-You’ll be asked to create a Cross-Account IAM Role and **add the external user as a Trust Relationship**.** The Trust Relationship is telling AWS that the specified external user can assume this role**.
+You’ll be asked to create a Cross-Account IAM Role and **add the external user as a Trust Relationship**. **The Trust Relationship is telling AWS that the specified external user can assume this role**.
         ![RolesUserExternal](./images/roles_as_user_and_external_user.png)
       * Groups
-        * A bunch of users then each user in the group automatically has the permissions that are assigned to the group
+        * A bunch of users.
+Each user in the group automatically has the permissions that are assigned to the group
         * >  **If a new user joins your organization** and should have administrator privileges, you can assign the appropriate permissions by adding the user to that group.
 Similarly, if a person changes jobs in your organization, instead of editing that user’s permissions, you can remove him or her from the old groups and add him or her to the appropriate new groups.
         ![Group](./images/group.png)
       * MFA